mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 We learn that Isaac was traveling to Egypt, as Abraham did during the famine in his time.
-However, God instructs him to stay in the land ([Genesis 10:19](https://biblia.com/bible/esv/genesis/10/19) states that Gerar was on the border of the settled land of Canaan.)[^10] This casts more light on Abraham‘s actions.
+However, God instructs him to stay in the land ([Genesis 10:19](https://biblia.com/bible/esv/genesis/10/19) states that Gerar was on the border of the settled land of Canaan.)[^10] This casts more light on Abraham's actions.
 The famine was a test for him, which he failed.
 Rather than trusting God to provide in the land, he left to search out what he needed on his own.
-While God‘s instruction stops Isaac from following through with going to Egypt, we see his spiritual condition is similar to his father‘s when faced with the same test.
-However, we‘ll see that the danger he encounters is less pronounced than it was for Abraham in Egypt and Gerar.[^11]
+While God's instruction stops Isaac from following through with going to Egypt, we see his spiritual condition is similar to his father's when faced with the same test.
+However, we'll see that the danger he encounters is less pronounced than it was for Abraham in Egypt and Gerar.[^11]

 ### Promise of blessing